- Advanced Placement (AP)

 - IBHL Chemistry

 AP/IB courses are recommended for students who have earned a "B" or better in science and math.

 9th Grade (required): Oklahoma History (0.5) + US Govt (0.5) or AP US Govt.
 (0.5)

 10th Grade (required): US History 1878-Present or AP US History

-11th Grade Core (required): African American Studies, World History Survey, AP Microeconomics/Economics, IBSL Economics, AP World History, IBSL World History, IBHL History of Europe, AP Human Geography, IBSL World Religions, IBSL Psychology, IBSL Social and Cultural Anthropology
+11th Grade Core (required): African American Studies, World History Survey, IBSL Economics, AP World History, IBSL World History, IBHL History of Europe, AP Human Geography, IBSL World Religions, IBSL Psychology, or IBSL Social and Cultural Anthropology

 11th/12th Grade Electives: AP Psychology

-We are proud to offer six languages here at BTW:
+We are proud to offer five world languages at BTW:

 Incoming freshmen may enroll in level one of any of the languages.
 This will allow a student who chooses to stay in a language program all four years to reach the AP and/or IB level by their senior year.
 Since scheduling conflicts sometimes exist, we ask students to identify their top two language choices when enrolling.